iahmadhabibx/javascript360/README.md

 To check performance of your code you can use performance.now() but it can only run in browser.
 But to work with nodejs, you have to use const { performance } = require('perf_hooks') and then use the performance.now().
 # Day - 21:
 Destruct array values as object keys.
+# Day - 22:
+Find any string that ends with a specific word.